Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Stunning views and climbing peaks (including the highest one in Catalonia)

-Translated as the Heaven’s Door, this circular hut-to-hut hike is one of our favourites in the Pyrenees.
+Translated as the Heaven’s Door, this circular hut-to-hut hiking route is one of our favourites in the Pyrenees.
 Not only because it climbs the highest peak in Catalonia, La Pica d’Estats (3143 m), but also because the landscapes are mind-blowing.

 We found ourselves saying “Wow!” more than once when we stumbled across a crystal-clear alpine lake or admired the views from the several peaks in the route.

-The hike links 4 mountain huts in the Alt Pirineu Natural Park, about 3 hours and a half from Barcelona.
+The hike links four mountain huts in the Alt Pirineu Natural Park, about three and a half hours from Barcelona.
 Because of the long stages and the terrain, we recommend it to seasoned hikers with experience in high altitudes.

 Think this hike is for you?
 Then check our La Porta del Cel guide for an in-depth read about this hut-to-hut adventure.
 You’ll find info on transportation, the huts, and the sections, among other things.